l4rm4nd/shcheck/README.md

-  -k, --deprecated      Display deprecated headers --proxy=PROXY_URL     Set a proxy (Ex: http://127.0.0.1:8080) --hfile=PATH_TO_FILE  Load a list of hosts from a flat file --colours=COLOURS     Set up a colour profile [dark/light/none] --colors=COLOURS      Alias for colours for US English
+  -k, --deprecated      Display deprecated headers --proxy=PROXY_URL     Set a proxy (Ex: http://127.0.0.1:8080) --hfile=PATH_TO_FILE  Load a list of hosts from a flat file --nfile=PATH_TO_FILE  Use http/https urls extracted from an nmap xml file --audit               Print targets urls with missing headers --colours=COLOURS     Set up a colour profile [dark/light/none] --colors=COLOURS      Alias for colours for US English
 ```